Skip to Content

 Ingredients

-• 2 filets of tilapia about 1 pound
+- 2 filets of tilapia, about 1 pound

 Instructions

-Nutrition Facts
+Nutrition

-Gina Matsoukas is the writer, founder, photographer and recipe developer of Running to the Kitchen — a food website focused on providing healthy, wholesome recipes using fresh and seasonal ingredients as much as possible.
+Gina Matsoukas is an AP syndicated writer.
+She is the founder, photographer and recipe developer of Running to the Kitchen — a food website focused on providing healthy, wholesome recipes using fresh and seasonal ingredients.
 Her work has been featured in numerous media outlets both digital and print, including MSN, Huffington post, Buzzfeed, Women’s Health and Food Network.

 This recipe Made boring Tilapia exciting!
 Can’t wait to enjoy again!